Nancy Beck Papers, 1944-2019 – MS147

 Laminated tribute to Anna Reynolds (Nancy’s mother) published in the The News-Tribune, Waltham MA, Nov 5, 1973

-Four typed poems: Anon, “Our House (dedicated to Dr. and Mrs. Peter Beck); Mary Denslinger (?), “Ode To The Lady in Blue” (about Nancy Beck), “Bee Lady,” Patricia Mees Armstrong, and Anon., “Ode To Doris” all undated
+Four typed poems: Anon, “Our House (dedicated to Dr. and Mrs. Peter Beck); Sharon or Marcy Denslinger (?), “Ode To The Lady in Blue” (about Nancy Beck and her work for the Ceres Street Fair in the 1970s), “Bee Lady,” Patricia Mees Armstrong, and Anon., “Ode To Doris,” all undated

-Letter, Peter Beck to John F. Meck, Vice President and Chairman of Investment Committee, Dartmouth College, December 2, 1972 (re earmarking property of 40 acres and a twelve-room 1850 house to the college)
+Peter Beck correspondence, 1934-1979, includes letter to the Superintendent, Dartmouth College Cemetery, Hanover NH, July 14, 1970 (re putting his mother’s ashes next to his brother’s and father’s in the cemetery), and a letter to John F. Meck, Vice President and Chairman of Investment Committee, Dartmouth College, December 2, 1972 (re Beck’s earmarking 40 acres property and a twelve-room 1850 house to the college)

 INDE 1941, Hanover High School Yearbook